The pros and cons of owning an electric car

 Pro: ease of leasing

 With leasing, buyers make fixed monthly payments over a certain period, often two years or 36 months, in a manner similar to many smartphone deals.
-The lease agreement covers “all aspects of ownership except insurance and the electricity needed to charge the car”, including servicing and general maintenance, the magazine says.
+With EV technology quickly evolving, this can be a plus point for drivers.

 Con: charging times